On the optimal control of kinetic epidemic models with uncertain social features: Selective control of the kinetic epidemic model

 \subsection{The controlled model}

 To mimic the action of non-pharmaceutical interventions, we add to the microscopic evolution of the social contacts a second update dynamics, implementing an additive control term^^>$u$, to limit selectively the social activities, see \cite{albi18,Preziosi21}.
-Hence, the contact formation is influenced by the uncertain dynamics defined in \eqref{eq:binint} and, in parallel, by the elementary interaction
+Hence, the contact formation is influenced by the uncertain dynamics defined in \eqref{eq:binint} and, in parallel, by the elementary interaction under control

-where $S(x)\geq0$ is a selective function which depends on the number of contacts.
-The small parameters $\tau$ and $\epsilon$ represent, respectively, the speed at which the contact dynamics equilibrium is reached and the limit from the Boltzmann dynamics to the Fokker-Planck one \cite{Dimarco22}.
-We remark also that this second interaction scheme is independent by the uncertain parameter $\z\in \mathbb R^{d_\z}$ and it is linked to a new additive Boltzmann collisional operator which scales with the epidemic dynamics.
+where \reply{$x_J''-x$ is variation of social contacts in the presence of the control $u$ and} $S(x)\geq0$ is a selective function which depends on the number of contacts.

+The small parameters $\tau$ and $\epsilon$ represent, respectively, the speed at which the contact dynamics equilibrium is reached and the limit from the Boltzmann dynamics to the Fokker-Planck one \cite{Dimarco22}. \reply{Two different speed values need to be considered since it is reasonable to assume that such interventions share the time scale with the epidemics, wich is much faster than the contact formation process.} We remark also that this second interaction scheme is independent by the uncertain parameter $\z\in \mathbb R^{d_\z}$ and it is linked to a new additive Boltzmann collisional operator which scales with the epidemic dynamics.

 The optimal control $u^*$ is such that